 At first, Graco denied there were defects with the buckles, but a month later, it relented and allowed a recall to take place.
 The NHTSA reportedly received complaints from parents dating back to 2009.

 “Parents need to know that the seats they trust to protect their children are safe,” Transportation Secretary Anthony Foxx said in a statement following the news of the settlement. “[And] that when there’s a problem, the manufacturer will meet its obligations to fix the defect quickly.”

 Remember, if you ever have concerns that you may have a recalled child seat, you can visit SaferCar.gov by clicking here.
 At this website, you can find current information about specific brands and models.

 Aside from this issue, as we reported last year, parents with Graco strollers should be aware that the company has recalled more than 4.7 million devices after amputations were reported due to defects in several models.

-My Child Was Injured by a Defective Product.
+My Child Was Injured Due to the Failure of a Graco Car Seat.
 Should I Speak to an Attorney?

 The fact that parents allegedly had to cut children out of car seats in emergencies is frightening.
 Sadly, it is not uncommon for children’s products, including strollers, car seats and high chairs, to experience recalls.

 Remember, if a defective product injures your child, it may be wise to speak to an attorney, as you may be entitled to damages.
 This money can be used to pay for physical therapy and rehabilitation, or other forms of medical care associated with an injury.